codedthemes/datta-able-free-angular-admin-template/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README] (https://github.com/angular/angular-cli/blob/master/README.md).

-*no other dependencies required to run the Able Pro Admin Dashboard*
+*no other dependencies required to run the Datta Able Admin Dashboard*

 ## Online Documentation

-Able Pro Lite version documentation cover in its Pro version documentation - check our [website.](https://able-pro-angular.gitbook.io/able-pro-8-0-angular-documentation/)
+Datta Able Lite version documentation cover in its Pro version documentation - check our [website.](http://html.codedthemes.com/datta-able/angular/docs)

 ## Build With